Five

 the seeing of events as image,

-as destination.
+as destination,

-Not the kind one feels confined to
+not the kind one feels confined to but a harbor of pursuit,

-no less desirous than habitual,
+a transplant of the will to believe no less desirous than habitual,

 habitually a size too large.